 There are also many festival stalls with traditional Japanese festival games or selling festival food.

-The area around Ichibangai is pedestrianized for the festival.
+They pedestrianize the area around Ichibangai for the festival.

-Time: from 2 pm on Saturday the 27th and from noon on the 28th
+Time: from 2 pm on the Saturday and Sunday

 Contact: Kawagoe City Tourist Information Office 049-222-5556

 Location: Spreads over a large area from around Kawagoe and Hon Kawagoe Station to the main tourist area by the Bell Tower.